 I work extensively with the Chicago Brewseum, a nonprofit cultural organization committed to exploring beer as a global phenomenon both historically and culturally.
-I served on the National Advisory Board and am now its Program Director, contributing to the development of multiple initiatives and programming.
+I served on the National Advisory Board, contributing to the development of multiple initiatives and programming.
 These include public talks, events, collaborations with other cultural organizations and scholars, educational programming, and social media.

 Beer Culture Summit (Oct 24-27, 2019)

 A new hybrid conference format for beer-focused scholars and professionals, the Beer Culture Summit is an excited new event series which puts beer-focused scholars, museum professionals, and industry experts in conversation with one another.
 Further, the Summit pulls back the veil on the latest initiatives, research, and thinking about beer culture and history by inviting the public to join the discussion.
 A series of panels, celebrations, tastings and dinners, as well as public events like walking tours, the Summit offers an innovative way to advance our understanding of beer culture in an inclusive, rewarding way.
 This is the brainchild of Chicago Brewseum founder Liz Garibay, but I was thrilled to contribute to the Summit’s content, development, and organization.

 Exhibit: “Brewing Up Chicago: How Beer Transformed a City” (Field Museum, Chicago, IL)